 This Chiang Rai itinerary will focus on helping you make the most of your time by providing some of the best things to do in Chiang Rai while avoiding the crowds as much as possible!

-This is designed to be a two-day itinerary.
 However, it is possible to visit Chiang Rai from Chiang Mai as a day trip.
 I don’t recommend this option as it is a 3-4 hour drive each way along windy roads.
 With this in mind, I’d suggest spending at least one night in Chiang Rai if your schedule allows.
-If you’d prefer to do a tour, then I’d recommend checking out Get Your Guide.
+If you’d prefer to do a tour, then I’d recommend checking out some of these tour options.

 Things to know before you visit Chiang Rai